 I’d also recommend a mangrove tour.
 We paid 100.000 for two of us ($7.50) for a 25-minute boat ride through the mangroves.
 It was actually really lovely and relaxing.
 It was also a much-needed break from the hot sun.
 Our boat driver told us it’s best to go at low tide, otherwise you can’t really see the roots of the trees.

-Dream Beach, although small is really stunning.
+Dream Beach, although small is really stunning making it the best beach on Nusa Lembongan for taking photos.
 The strong currents and large waves make it difficult for swimming, so you don’t see too many people in the water.
 Here the sand is soft, making it the perfect place to lay on the beach with a towel and watch the waves roll in.
 I only noticed one restaurant, although it’s decks do offer a spectacular view.

 If you get tired of the near perfect scenery, you can head to Devil’s Tear which is within walking distance.
 I took a nice walk along the cliffs while most people stayed in one very crowded spot.
 I had to laugh as 20 or so tourists were all lined up trying to take artful Instagram photos.
 You can get some incredible photos of the waves hitting the cliffs if you just walk a bit further than everyone else.
 Just be careful to watch your step on the uneven ground.